 You are required to submit the following educational documents for the degree that you use as a basis for eligibility:

-If the degree you use as a basis for eligibility to Master’s degree studies consists of studies completed at multiple institutions, for example a Higher National Diploma (HND) and a one-year Bachelor’s degree, you must submit educational documents (transcript of records and degree certificate) that cover all your studies, following all applicable country-specific requirements.
+If the degree you use as a basis for eligibility to Master’s degree studies consists of studies completed at multiple institutions, for example a Higher National Diploma (HND) and a one-year Bachelor’s degree, you must submit educational documents (transcript of records and degree certificate) that cover all your studies.

 You can apply to programmes even if you have not yet graduated.
-If you have not graduated by the time the application period for the programme begins, you are required to submit an officially certified copy of your latest transcript of records (please also note country-specific requirements).
+If you have not graduated before the application period ends, you are required to submit your latest transcript of records.

-General information on degree certificates, transcripts, official translations, and officially certified (attested) copies can be found below.
+General information on degree certificates and transcripts can be found below.

 A degree certificate is a document issued by an institution to a student who has successfully completed all studies included in the degree.
 The student has graduated.
 The degree certificate should include the name of the institution awarding the degree, the date of issue, and the name of the person to whom the degree certificate has been issued and which title/degree the person has been awarded.